LucaPreddi/RT1Assignment1/README.md

 In order to make the code lighter and tidy I implemented some functions, they're not diffult, but some of them need a bit more attention because they're crucial for the code and for the behaviour of the robot.
 I'm going to explain each of them, trying to explain them for the overall comprehension of the main function, which contains the whole instructions for the intelligence of the robot and it needs a whole section to be explained.

 ### drive() ###
-The drive function permits the movement of the robot using the robot libraries.
+The `drive()` function permits the movement of the robot using the robot libraries.
 If we want to go backwards, it only needs a negative speed parameter.
 Obviously both the motors should have the same amount of power in order to drive straight and not curving.
 - Arguments
-  - Speed, the amount of linear velocity that we want our robot to assume.
+  - `speed`, the amount of linear velocity that we want our robot to assume.
-  - Seconds, the amount of seconds we want out robot to drive.
+  - `seconds`, the amount of seconds we want out robot to drive.
 - Returns
   - None.
 - Code